nojronatron/nojronatron.github.io/continuing-education/java-io-data-object-streams.md

 path.normalize(); // removes redundant indicators like . and .. from the path
 ```

+Key takeaway: `Path` class contains methods for manipulating a path.

 #### Converting a Path

 Three methods to do so: